CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

 the :ref:`periodic task to block Registrars over limit <block-registrars-limit>` is set up.

-Registrars can not be blocked via the WebAdmin.
+Registrars cannot be blocked via the WebAdmin.

 In case of emergency, a Registrar can be blocked on the command line::

    sudo fred-admin --block_registrar_id <registrar_id>

 ..
-Note:: If a Registrar was unblocked this month, they can not be blocked again till the next month.
+Note:: If a Registrar was unblocked this month, they cannot be blocked again till the next month.

 Unblock a Registrar
 ~~~~~~~~~~~~~~~~~~~